 The Emerald Ash Borer (Agrilus planipennis) was discovered in Michigan in June 2002.
 It is a species of metallic wood boring beetle (Buprestidae) that attacks ash (Fraxinus), usually killing trees in one-three years, when beetle populations are high.
 When beetle populations are low (i.e., a new infestation) it can take 5 or more years for trees to die.

 Currently, 42 Wisconsin counties have been quarantined for EAB: Adams, Brown, Buffalo, Calumet, Columbia, Crawford, Dane, Dodge, Door, Douglas, Fond du Lac, Grant, Green, Iowa, Jefferson, Jackson, Juneau, Kenosha, Kewaunee, La Crosse, Lafayette, Manitowoc, Marquette, Milwaukee, Monroe, Oneida, Outagamie, Ozaukee, Portage, Racine, Richland, Rock, Sauk, Sawyer, Sheboygan, Trempealeau, Vernon, Walworth, Washington, Waukesha, Winnebago, and Wood counties.
 A list of municipalities (by county) with known EAB infestations can be found here.
-The biggest news in 2014 has been the detection of EAB in Adams, Buffalo, Calumet, Columbia, Door, Grant, Monroe, and Oneida Counties.
-Due to the proximity to known finds, several other counties in the state have also recently been quarantined, but do not yet have confirmed EAB detections: Green, Iowa, Kewaunee, Lafayette, Manitowoc, Outagamie and Richland counties.
 For the most recent information on the current EAB quarantines in Wisconsin, visit the Wisconsin DATCP EAB website.
 To learn about restrictions on the movement of firewood, see this map from Wisconsin DATCP.